spellbook/spellbook-archive/README.md

 A class is, as you'd expect, a CoffeeScript class.

 _You can find a template file in `components/templates/class.coffee`._

-### Module

-A module is written in the [Revealing Module Pattern](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#revealingmodulepatternjavascript).

-_You can find a template file in `components/templates/module.coffee`._

 Document Ready
 --------------